-Suppose you’re selling a hat with flamingo embroidery.
-Now, your product feed might say something like “Flamingo embroidered hat,” but Google shows your ads for the search term- flamingo print shoes because your product feed has the term “Flamingo” in it.
+Suppose you’re selling a T-shirt with heart print.
+Now, your product feed might say something like “heart printed hat,” but Google shows your ads for the search term- heart print shoes because your product feed has the term “Heart” in it.

-To avoid this, you can add “Flamingo print shoes” as a negative keyword.
+To avoid this, you can add “heart print shoes” as a negative keyword.

-For example: If a user is searching for “Adidas running shoes” (they have pretty much made up their minds) is more likely to buy it, than the user searching for “running shoes”.
+For example: If a user is searching for “Adidas running shoes”, it is more likely to buy it, than the user searching for “running shoes”.

 Better quality leads